ProAppleOS/Downgrade-A7-Device-to-10.2-10.2.1-with-Blobs/README.md

-Copyright by iloveapple1999 ©
+Copyright by iloveapple1999 © ;
-MADE BY @iloveapple1999 on Twitter
+MADE BY @iloveapple1999 on Twitter;
-ANY QUESTION? @iloveapple1999 on Twitter
+ANY QUESTION? -> @iloveapple1999 on Twitter

 # Downgrade-A7-Device-to-10.2-10.2.1-with-Blobs
 How to Downgrade A7 Device from 10.3.x to 10.2/10.2.1 with Blobs